≪ Go to our review of Travel Cribs

 We purchased the divider to get a better idea of how it is constructed and how it works.
 The divider is plastic covered in nylon (above left) and only the sides zip in place (above right) with the underside loose and open.
 Given the design, we feel there may be potential safety concerns and sleeping children.

 Our observations revealed that this divider is flimsy feeling and moves around, which could lead to entrapment of arms, hand, feet and possibly legs.
 Also, the hard plastic covered in nylon is not breathable.
-For these reasons, we don't recommend the nursery center.
-From our point of view, it is a poorly designed product that is not suitable for overnight or unobserved sleeping.
+For these reasons, we don't recommend the nursery center for twin sleep.
+If purchased for the purpose of a bassinet feature without the divider, then it may be a good option for one baby only.
+However, from our point of view, it is a poorly designed product that is not suitable for overnight or unobserved sleeping with the divider in place.
 BabyGearLab feels that all sleep should be safe sleep and in our opinion, this makes the Nursery Center an accessory we do not recommend.
 In short, we expect more from a travel crib than vigilant observation while napping.

 — Juliet Spurrier, MD and Wendy Schmitz